 Then, use a circular saw to cut off the excess wood on the ends of the board.
-Save these pieces, because they will be used to create slats underneath the board to prevent it from sliding.
-After you’ve finished cutting off the excess wood, lay your board across the top of your tub and place your pieces of slat wood on the underside of the board against the walls of the tub.
+Save these pieces because they will be used to create slats underneath the board to prevent it from sliding.
+After you’ve finished cutting off the excess wood, lay your board across the top of your tub and place your pieces of slat wood on the underside of the board against the tub’s walls.
 Make marks for placement.

 Toilet Paper Holder with a Shelf

 This last DIY adds flair and functionality to your boring toilet paper holder.
 This project is also easy to do since you only need: